developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Network Notification Popup is presented to inform the Device User that their network may be monitored.

-- If the value ***Disable*** is chosen, then the Network Notification Popup will NOT be presented, and hence the Device User will NOT be notified that their network may be monitored, even if circumstances warrant such notification.
+- If the value ***Disable*** is chosen, the Network Notification pop-up is NOT presented and the Device User is NOT notified that the network might be monitored, even if circumstances warrant such notification.

-- If the value ***Enable*** is chosen, then the Network Notification Popup may be presented, and hence the Device User may be notified that their network may be monitored, if circumstances warrant such notification.
+- If the value ***Enable*** is chosen, the Network Notification pop-up might be presented and the Device User notified that the network may be monitored if circumstances warrant such notification.

 ### General UI Configuration - Pull Down Notification Bar

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to Pull Down the Notification Bar to interact with notifications in the Notifications Panel.

-- If the value ***Disable*** is chosen, then the Device User will NOT be allowed to Pull Down the Notification Bar, and hence will not be allowed to interact with notifications in the Notifications Panel.
+- If the value ***Disable*** is chosen, the Device User is NOT allowed to Pull Down the Notification Bar and is prevented from interacting with notifications in the Notifications Panel.

-- If the value ***Enable*** is chosen, then the Device User is allowed to Pull Down the Notification Bar, and hence is allowed to interact with notifications in the Notifications Panel.
+- If the value ***Enable*** is chosen, the Device User is allowed to Pull Down the Notification Bar and interact with notifications in the Notifications Panel.

-### General UI Configuration - Show Airplane Mode in Power Key Menu
+### General UI Configuration - Show Airplane Mode in Power-Off Menu

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is presented with the option to control the state of Airplane Mode from the Menu presented when the power key is held down on a Zebra Android device.